The article recounts supported comparison and synchronization sources for schema and data comparisons.

 2 Only full, uncompressed backups are supported.
 A backup file can contain multiple backups.

 3 Backup files are read-only.
 SQL Examiner cannot update a backup file.

 4 SQL Examiner 2009-2018 works with SQL Server creation scripts only.
-SQL Examiner 2022 works with creation scripts for all supported databases.
+SQL Examiner 2022 and later versions work with creation scripts for all supported databases.

 5 A single-file script or a folder that contains multiple scripts for a single database can be used as a comparison source.